Vérité: 2017–2018: Somewhere in Between

-2019–2021: New Skin & new limbs (vol. 1)
+2019–2021: New Skin and New Limbs (Vol. 1)

-On May 31, 2019, Vérité released a new single titled "Gone".
+On May 31, 2019, Vérité released a single titled "Gone".
 Her second studio album, New Skin, was released on October 25, 2019.

-In 2021, Vérité released a four-track EP entitled new limbs (vol. 1).
+In 2021, Vérité released a four-track EP titled New Limbs (Vol. 1).
 The release was preceded by the single "Younger Woman."
 Other standouts on the album include the emotional "I'll Take The Blame," which Vérité describes as "a story, vaguely told.
 It's about loving someone so much you'll take on the hurt and the mess for them and let them walk away."
 In 2021, she released two singles: "By Now" on April 15, and "He's Not You" on July 23.
 She additionally collaborated with producer Jax Anderson on his song "Bigger Picture."
 She has said that while her next project may not be a specific new limbs (vol. 2) follow-up, the music will "continue to be extensions of where [she's] been and experiments in where [she] can go."

 2022-present: Love You Forever

 In 2022, Vérité announced that work on her new album concluded.
-On September 22, 2022, she released "Are we done yet?" as the lead single off the project and announced special merch including a sweater with a code to information about the upcoming album.
+On September 22, 2022, she released "Are We Done Yet?" as the lead single off the project and announced special merch including a sweater with a code to information about the upcoming album.
 On October 19, she released the title track "Love You Forever" as the second single off the album.

 On January 5, 2023, Vérité announced that her album Love You Forever will be released on February 24, 2023.
 Shortly afterwards, Vérité announced the "Love You Forever Tour" and released "Temporary" as the 3rd single from the album.
-The tour takes place starting on March 3, 2023, in Toronto and will conclude on April 8 in Washington, DC.
+The tour took place starting on March 3, 2023, in Toronto and will concluded on April 8 in Washington, DC.
 On February 17, she released "Cry Cry Cry" as the fourth single to album.

+Personal life

+On February 6, 2024, Vérité announced via social media that she had married her boyfriend Nick Susi in a casual ceremony on their couch at home.